lnbits/boltz/README.md

 ## Swap In (Onchain -> Lightning)

-1. Click on the "Swap (IN)" button to open the following dialog, select a wallet, choose an amount within the min-max range and choose a onchain address for your refund in case the swap fails after you already sent onchain bitcoin.
+1. Click on the "Swap (IN)" button to open the following dialog, select a wallet, choose an amount within the min-max range and choose an onchain address for your refund in case the swap fails after you already sent onchain bitcoin.

 ---